-Summary: A moderate hike that takes in a viewpoint from historic Washington Rock (where a signal beacon warned the Army at Morristown of the British Army’s approach), heads to Hemlock Falls, and returns along the Rahway River.
+Moderate hike that takes in a viewpoint from historic Washington Rock, Hemlock Falls, and the Rahway River.

 Trail surface: Moderate, somewhat rocky trails.
 A few easy stream crossings, and one over the Rayway River that may be tricky depending on water level/rock shifting.